Briarhurst Manor for sale

 MANITOU SPRINGS, Colo. — Briarhurst Manor in Manitou Springs, built in 1876 and now operated as a fine dining restaurant, has been put on the market by owner Ken Healey.

-After running the manor for nearly twenty years, Healey has expressed the desire to retire realizing he can’t quite keep up with the place like he used to.
+After running the manor for nearly 20 years, Healey has expressed the desire to retire, realizing he can’t quite keep up with the place like he used to.

 The ideal use going forward would be some type of hotel on the property, he said.

-Located on almost 5 acres of land and 600 feet of stream side frontage, it’s no surprise there has been a lot of interest.
+Located on almost five acres of land and 600 feet of streamside frontage, it’s no surprise there has been a lot of interest.